ChiefWoof/Updated-Leaderboard-Bot/README.md

 #### 💎 Recent Update Log:
 ```
+* (August 26, 2020) "New Jersery" corrected to "New Jersey"
 * (August 25, 2020) Bot files uploaded to Github
 * (July 24, 2020) Started using Github
 ```